bsmg/beat-saber-community-wiki/about.md

 [GitHub](https://github.com/caeden117) | [Donate](https://ko-fi.com/Caeden117)

 ## DaNike
 Creator of the custom-tailored version of IPA (illusion plugin architecture) BSIPA, a mod injector to allow Beat Saber to use mods!
+Might have the best profile pic of all the modders.
 **Roles:** Modder
 **Contributions:** BSPIA
 [GitHub](https://github.com/nike4613)